 At the trade show, the wholesale brand will set up an exhibition booth to display their products.
 Here, they will try to attract the interest of potential customers walking by.
 Often, they will offer small giveaways to draw in people.
 If the wholesale brand sells something food-related, they typically allow the trade show attendees a taste of their product.

 The retailers attending trade shows often have multiple purposes.
 First of all, they are looking for the latest trends.
 They want to see if they are missing out on some great new product that they can sell in their store or webshop.
 That means that they are also looking for potential new suppliers.
 This might be a completely new addition to their store, but could also be a new supplier of a product they are already carrying.
 Last but not least, the retailers are also attending trade fairs to talk with their existing suppliers.
-It’s a great way for them to meet people face-to-face, that they usually meet “virtually”.
+It’s a great way for them to meet people face-to-face, whom they usually meet “virtually”.

 While some wholesale trade shows only allow admittance for professionals, others allow private consumers access as well.
 At trade shows where consumers are allowed, they typically visit the trade show on the weekend, while the professional retailers visit on the weekdays.
 Even though it might seem a bit of a waste to exhibit On the weekend, remember that these consumers are still potential customers.
 The only difference is, that they will not purchase directly from you, but from your retailers instead.

 Get ahead at the trade show